After reading this post, you’ll learn:

 It is very important for you to be able to estimate the number of hours you’re going to need for your exam prep.
 This estimation would allow you to see what’s the average time you should spend studying per month, week and day.

-My advice is that your estimation allows for some extra hours in excess of your staple preparation time.
-You will find it most useful in the craziest time just before the exam.
-What I mean is that I haven’t met a person able to say that they are fully prepared for the exam or that the exam is just in time for them.
-Perhaps you might be the first one if you estimate right .
+My advice is that you treat these estimations as a benchmark to lead you through your exam prep but allow for some extra hours in excess of your staple preparation time.
+What I mean is that I haven’t met a person who would say they are fully prepared for the exam or that the exam is just in time for them.

 Study Plan Assumptions and Timing